PeterCamilleri/mysh/README.md

 windows) or Alt-z (in Linux/Mac).
 See the mini_readline gem (link above) for more information on the keyboard mappings used by mysh.

+### Handlebars

+In mysh, it is possible to embed snippets of ruby into text files, in shell variables or on the command line through the use of handlebars.
+Handlebars look like this:

+    {{ code goes here  }}

+Lets see a simple example of putting the result of a calculation into the command line:

+    mysh>echo {{ (1..10).map {|i| i.to_s}.join(" ") }}  > foo.txt
+    mysh>type foo.txt
+    1 2 3 4 5 6 7 8 9 10

+Handlebars work by evaluating the ruby code within the {{  }} sequence in the appropriate execution environment.
+For the command line, this is the same environment used for the '=' quick execution command.
+For example:

+    mysh>=a="A very long string indeed!"
+    "A very long string indeed!"
+    mysh>echo {{ a }}
+    A very long string indeed!

+The value returned by expression is coverted to a string (if needed) and then inserted in place of the handlebar expression.
+There are, however, times when it is not desired to insert anything in the place of the code snippet.
+For those cases, simply end the expression with a '#' character.
+For example:

+    mysh>echo {{ "not embedded" #}}{{ "embedded" }}
+    embedded

+Finally, it may be that it is desired to embed braces into a text file or the command line.
+In that case precede the brace with a backslash character
+like: \{  or \}

 ### Command History

 wip